gil--/gatsby-starter-shopify-app/README.md

 | **/graphql** | Proxies all Shopify admin API requests.
 Requires account with billing enabled.
 Note that Firebase functions does not allow external API requests on free accounts.
 As a result, you must add billing information to your Firebase account to successfully proxy the Shopify admin API. |

 > We currently don't use the common */api/**/* Firebase functions syntax with Express as I've found splitting the routes allows for easier debugging and clearer analytics.
 Cold starts have also gotten much better with Firebase functions which was one of the main drivers behind putting all API functions behind a common route.

+## Shopify Configurations

+### Access Mode

+Shopify has two types of [access modes](https://help.shopify.com/en/api/getting-started/authentication/oauth/api-access-modes), *online access* and *offline access*.
+You can read the official Shopify article for more information but it's important to note that this Shopify app is setup to use the online access token.
+This simply means that instead of a per-store access code, it's per store admin user.
+The main reasoning is that this app is serverless and as a result no server-side session logic resulting in the access token being store in the browser.
+Since the token can be easily revoked by the admin user and it expires in 24 hours, it's safer than using a long-lasting offline access token.

+### API Scopes

+Whenever a merchant installs a Shopify app, they are presented with a permission screen asking to accept an app's request to access certain data such as orders, customers, and products.
+The app knows which permissions to accept through the `scopes` setting.
+This is set as the Firebase configuration value of `shopify.app_scopes`.
+Shopify has a [full list](https://help.shopify.com/en/api/getting-started/authentication/oauth/scopes) of API access scopes.

 ## Bugs/Issues
 - Does not run on Safari (iOS/Desktop)